open5e/open5e/source/gameplay-mechanics/environment.rst

 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
-At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.
+At the end of each day beyond that limit, a character automatically suffers one level of :ref:`srd:exhaustion`.

 A normal day of eating resets the count of days without food to zero.